QubitPi/hashistack/README.md

    > - My experience with [Supermarket](https://supermarket.chef.io/) gives me no confidence on expecting anything good
    >   from it.
 It's hard to use, has no good documentation, and it's buggy while not free
    > - [Supermarket](https://supermarket.chef.io/) promises way more than [Aergia] needs.
 It's like when you only need
-   >   a medium coffee but realized you can only get it through a combo including a double-sized burger, fries, and 12
+   >   a medium coffee but realize you can only get it through a combo including a double-sized burger, fries, and 12
    >   chicken nuggets.

 Quick Start Using Docker